JonathanWilbur/mueller-report/volume1.md

 #### 7. Contacts With And Through Michael T. Flynn

-incoming national security advisor Michael Flynn was the transition Team's primary conduit for communications with the Russian ambassador and dealt with Russia on two sensitive matters during the transition period: a United nations security council vote and the Russian government's reaction to the United States's imposition of sanctions for Russian interference in
+Incoming national security advisor Michael Flynn was the transition Team's primary conduit for communications with the Russian ambassador and dealt with Russia on two sensitive matters during the transition period: a United nations security council vote and the Russian government's reaction to the United States's imposition of sanctions for Russian interference in